Singer, Musician, Songwriter Scott Lawson Pomeroy

 has continued to add to his already impressive music resume, with original songs featured on 4 major television networks as

-quiz show on Music History - Peter Asher (Peter & Gordon), Mick Jones (Foreigner), Hilton Valentine (The Animals),
+is like a quiz show on Music History - Peter Asher (Peter & Gordon), Mick Jones (Foreigner), Hilton Valentine

-Mike Peters (The Alarm), Rick Derringer, David Lindley, Ricky Scaggs, Doc Watson, Commander Cody, Peter Wolf, Marianne Faithfull
+(The Animals), Mike Peters (The Alarm), Rick Derringer, David Lindley, Ricky Scaggs, Doc Watson, Commander Cody, Peter Wolf,

-and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands are just
+Marianne Faithfull and members of the Steve Miller, Johnny Winter, James Cotton and Muddy Waters Blues Bands

 While living in Boston in